Dedoc-9/Q64-adaptive-dynamics/README.md

 a guarantee that epistemic measurements remain attributable to a single closed system.

+In a standard security model, you're just trying to keep bad guys out.
+In Q64, you are protecting the mathematical integrity of your claims.

 ### The Problem Q64 Solves

 Adaptive learning systems face a fundamental semantic instability: as representations evolve to fit new data, the interpretation of those representations also drifts.
 Without a fixed reference, there is no ground truth against which to validate whether the system learned something or merely drifted arbitrarily.